madhankumar388/kafka-p1/README.md

 8. Start Jupyterlap lab and open it in your browser
 ```
 jupyter lab --no-browser
+# wsl --shutdown if you are unable to open jupyterlab on local host
 ```
 9. Execute the Python Producer (mssql-pyodbc.py) inside the python virtual environment.
 10. Avro Schema for the Key and value of the records can be found in the repo info.txt